 As stated in the petition text, GCCM’s goal was to push governments to adopt the ambitious goal of limiting global temperature increase to 1.5°C, rather than the less ambitious goal of 2°C that the most polluting nations were backing.
 Energized by the Laudato Si’ release in June 2015, more than 900,000 Catholics signed GCCM’s petition.
-The effort was largely driven by the Church in the global south, especially in the Philippines, where Cardinal Tagle helped the petition received widespread support.
+The effort was largely driven by the Church in the global south, especially in the Philippines, where Cardinal Tagle helped the petition receive widespread support.

 The petition signatures were symbolically carried by Filipino “climate pilgrim” Yeb Saño, a member of GCCM’s founding board, from the Vatican to Paris in a prophetic two-month pilgrimage.
-Saño hand delivered the signatures in deeply moving interfaith events with the high-level officials who hosted the COP21 summit: French President Francois Hollande and UN climate chief Christiana Figueres.
+Saño hand-delivered the signatures in deeply moving interfaith events with the high-level officials who hosted the COP21 summit: French President Francois Hollande and UN climate chief Christiana Figueres.